krishicks/resume/README.md

 * Extended existing developer CLI tools for managing deployments
 * Created a system for recording upgrades of helm charts for tracking developer KPIs including time from code merge to deploy
 * Led security-focused work to remove secrets from Git repositories, restrict secrets to least-privileged access
-* Instrumental in transition to a monolithic Git repository
+* Instrumental in the transition to a monolithic Git repository
 * Led conversion of existing infrastructure to Terraform, used Terraform for new infrastructure
 * Lots of work with helm charts to standardize config